James Simon (journalist): Academia career

 Simon began his teaching career as an adjunct professor in the communication department at Rutgers University.
 After receiving his doctorate, he became an assistant professor in the Communication Department at the University of the Pacific in 1994.
 He moved to Fairfield University in 1997, starting the journalism program in the English Department, and was promoted to associate professor with tenure in 2001.
-He was promoted to full professor in spring 2006 and was later elected to serve as chair of the university's largest department for five years.
+He was promoted to full professor in spring 2006 and was later elected to serve as chair for five years.
 Simon was named associate dean of the Fairfield College of Arts and Sciences on July 1, 2012 and became Dean for a one-year term ending July 2015.
 He was named Dean of the College of Arts and Sciences at the New York Institute of Technology in Fall 2015 and served in that role for two academic years.
 Simon received the National 2003 Teacher of the Year award by the Small Program Interest Group of the Association for Education in Journalism and Mass Communication (AEJMC).
 He was a recipient of a national fellowship in the Institute for Journalism Excellence awarded by The American Society of Newspaper Executives.

-Simon is co-author (along with Drs.
-David B. Sachsman and JoAnn Valenti) of Environment reporters in the 21st century (New Brunswick, N.J. : Transaction Publishers, ©2010).
-He is the author of scholarly research articles published in such journals as Political Communication, Public Understanding of Science, and Science Communication, and he serves on the editorial board of journals like The Newspaper Research Journal.
+Simon is co-author (along with David B. Sachsman and JoAnn Valenti) of Environment reporters in the 21st century (New Brunswick, N.J. : Transaction Publishers, ©2010).
+He is the author of scholarly research articles published in such journals as Political Communication, Public Understanding of Science, and Science Communication, and he serves on the editorial board of journals like Newspaper Research Journal.